btjanaka/dance-old/README.md

-                        a comma-separated list of pairs of OEB and DanceProperties binary files - each OEB should correspond to the binary file next to it (default: ) --select-output-dir DIRNAME
+                        a comma-separated list of pairs of OEB and DanceProperties binary files - each OEB should correspond to the binary file next to it (default: ) --select-bin-size FLOAT
+                        bin size for separating molecules by Wiberg bond order (default: 0.02) --wiberg-precision FLOAT
+                        value to which to round the Wiberg bond orders in the fingerprints; e.g. round to the nearest 0.02 (default:
+                        0.02)
+  --select-output-dir DIRNAME
                         directory for saving the output - refer to beginning of this msg (default: select-output)